bcliden/musical-enigma/README.md

 # musical-enigma

-basic blog app showing use of RESTful design.
+basic blog app showing use of RESTful design and practice with SemanticUI.
 NodeJS/Express/MongoDB.